thanhnguyennguyen/lazy/README.md

  I hate doing repeated and boring things.
 I'm okay to spend a lot of time to write some scripts to do it automatically by one Enter press
  It should be exactly done by my computer.

+ ## start_mac.sh
- - start_mac.sh: add this script to startup to automatically launch necessary applications when you start your Mac
+  add this script to startup to automatically launch necessary applications when you start your Mac
+ ## start_ubuntu.sh
- - start_ubuntu: add this script to startup to automatically launch necessary applications when you start your PC
+  add this script to startup to automatically launch necessary applications when you start your PC
- - gittool.sh:
+ ## gittool.sh:

    - Download:
     ` curl -L https://raw.githubusercontent.com/thanhnguyennguyen/lazy/master/gittool.sh -o ~/gittool.sh
     `
    - Setup
          -  `alias gittool="~/gittool.sh"`
          - update config file ~/git/config.txt with format your_git_username:yourtoken (generate your token here https://github.com/settings/tokens/new)
    - Usage:
       ```
       - gittool -a  ( --assign ) [issue/pull request number] [assignee]: assign an issue/pull request to an assignee
       - gittool -ai ( --assigned-issues) : get list of open issues assigned to me